FabricMC/yarn/CONVENTIONS.md

 If it does not fulfill one of these scenarios, use the [full binary name](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/lang/ClassLoader.html#binary-name), such as `com.google.common.collect.Lists` rather than simply `Lists`.
 Unlike class naming in enigma, do not use `/` to separate packages; use `.` instead.

-Use Yarn mappings when referencing Minecraft members, such as `net.minecraft.server.world.ThreadedAnvilChunkStorage` rather than `net.minecraft.class_3898`.
+Use Yarn mappings when referencing Minecraft members, such as `net.minecraft.server.world.ServerChunkStorageManager` rather than `net.minecraft.class_3898`.
 The Javadoc task will warn if some links no longer work after a rename.

 <details>
 <summary>